alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - the UK manufacturing site addresses
 - the authorised operations at the UK manufacturing sites

-For Defra-1, you fill in a schedule that lets you give addititional specific information about your export.
+For Defra-1, you fill in a schedule that lets you give additional specific information about your export.
 You don't have this option with Defra-3.

 ###Defra-4

-Defra-4 shows both:
+Defra-4 certificate and and information that comes with it (the ‘schedule’), shows both:

 - the same things as in the Defra-1 and Defra-3 certificates
 - that active substances in your product are available in a UK-authorised product

 ###Defra-SFA

-Defra-SFA is for specified feed additives (SFA).
+Defra-SFA certificate (and the ‘schedule’ information that comes with it) is for specified feed additives (SFA).
 It can show either:

 - the same things as in the Defra-1 and Defra-3 certificates
 - that your product is UK-authorised